-During World War II the Royal Air Force had few ways to rescue pilots downed at sea until deployment of the Supermarine Walrus, one of the most ungainly airplanes ever built.
+During World War II, the Royal Air Force had few ways to rescue pilots downed at sea until the deployment of the Supermarine Walrus, one of the most ungainly airplanes ever built.

 John H.G.
-Walker was a stand-out student in Nottingham High School, winning a scholarship and top prize in rugby, becoming Sergeant Major in his company, and entering the Royal Air Force in 1937.
-Walker flew throughout the Battle of Britain and joined in the daring first long-range fighter attack on Germany, hitting a base of planes that had been laying mines in the North Sea.
+Walker was a stand-out student at Nottingham High School, winning a scholarship and top prize in rugby, becoming Sergeant Major in his company, and entering the Royal Air Force in 1937.
+Walker flew throughout the Battle of Britain and joined in the first daring long-range fighter attack on Germany, hitting a base of planes that had been laying mines in the North Sea.

 Walker was promoted several times, becoming an instructor and then leader of Squadron 118, whose motto was “I kill and return.”
 Unfortunately, that didn’t turn out to be the case on May 9, 1942 when his Spitfire was jumped by German fighters and hit near the Pas de Calais.

 Four days later, Walker’s dinghy and lifeless body were found a mere eight miles south of Dungeness on the southeast of England.
-Only twenty-three years of age, John had survived ditching in the Channel but died of exposure waiting in vain to be rescued.
-His remains were returned to his young wife and family in Nottingham to be interred in the cemetery of St Leonard’s Church.
+Only twenty-three years old, John had survived ditching in the Channel, but died of exposure as he waited in vain to be rescued.
+His remains were returned to his young wife and family in Nottingham and were interred in the cemetery of St. Leonard’s Church.